eanbit-rt/IntroductoryLinux-2019/README.md

 ## Introductory Linux
 This page contains resources for teaching Introductory Linux.
-It is actively under development, so expect lots of changes in the coming days.
 For EANBiT Advanced Linux content, see this [page](Notebooks/advancedLinux.md).

 ### Learning from these resources
 To follow these resources, you need a Linux terminal.
 Here are your options: